heitor-lassarote/iolp/README.md

 ## Building
 You can use `stack build` to build this project.
 To use Stack, you can get the [Haskell Platform](https://www.haskell.org/platform/).

-You can run te project with `stack run -- --host HOST --port PORT --user DBUSER --dbname postgres --password PASSWORD --connections CONNECTION_POOL_COUNT`.
+You can run the project with `stack run -- --host HOST --port PORT --user DBUSER --dbname postgres --password PASSWORD --connections CONNECTION_POOL_COUNT`.
 A PostgreSQL database running in the background is needed.
 The database schema will automatically be created once the project is run for the first time (as defined in [Database.hs](https://github.com/heitor-lassarote/low-code/blob/master/app/Database.hs#L64#L74)).

 Afterwards, navigate to the given host to use it.